Page 7 - Babywearing

 July 22, 2012

-"This carrier's comfort stood out during the testing process, and both my husband and I can vouch that we didn't ache or have sore spots after using it.
+From: Jodi Kendall Blog "This carrier's comfort stood out during the testing process, and both my husband and I can vouch that we didn't ache or have sore spots after using it.
 One thing to note about the Aussie Khaki color: it's a new color option for the company, and I especially loved that it channeled a bit of the explorer in me with its look, and my husband felt like it had enough masculine edge for him to feel comfortable wearing too.
 This carrier color is a great option for couples who crave functional features and something neutral and attractive in appearance.
 If I was taking my son Townes on one of my expeditions, this is the carrier I would reach for!"
+Head over to Jodi's blog for the entire review and an exclusive discount code!Emotional Benefits of Getting Outside

 Baby Gear